flame-engine/flame/doc/tutorials/platformer/step_1.md

 tutorials will assist you with the basic operations as well as exporting the assets.
 Now normally, most games will utilize spritesheets.
 These combine many images into one larger image that can be sectioned and used as individual images.
-For this tutorial though, I specifically will save the images individually as I want to demonstrate the Flame engines' caching abilities.
+For this tutorial though, I specifically will save the images individually as I want to demonstrate the Flame engine's caching abilities.
 Ember and the water enemy are spritesheets though as they contain multiple images to create animations.

 Right-click the images below, choose "Save as...", and store it in the `assets/images` folder of the